 Undoubtedly the most EPIC foreign pop song ever (it's in Swedish) is Hall Om Mig, attached to a quite well-known and equally incredible Princess Tutu vid.

 What do you get if you combine an indie rock singer-songwriter whose music has been featured on many movies and shows and an incredible female singer who's known for "Love Song"?
 You get an amazing duet.

-Even though it was for Twilight, Christina Perri's song "A Thousand Years" is especially awesome.
+Even though it was for Twilight, the song "A Thousand Years" is especially awesome.
 Even more so since it perfectly fits Puella Magi Madoka Magica.
 Fans of either are likely to use it for wedding dances for many years to come.

 It's hard not to be stirred by the bombastic ballad "The Power Of Love".